rockplayer007/ing-sw-2019-37/README.md

 Play a first-person shooter on your gaming table.
 Grab some ammo, grab a gun, and start shooting.
 Build up an arsenal for a killer turn.
 Combat resolution is quick and diceless.
 And if you get shot, you get faster!

-> A Game for 3 to 5 players that plays in about 30 minutes.
+> A Game for 3 to 5 players that plays in about 30-60 minutes

 ## Rules of mage